by Ana Serrano | May 26, 2026 | QA Strategy

 by Ana Serrano | Apr 6, 2026 | QA Strategy

-In today’s fast-paced software delivery environments, QA reporting is expected to do more than summarize test results—it must provide clear, real-time insight into quality, risk, and release readiness.
-Yet many organizations struggle with reporting that is incomplete,...
+In today’s fast-paced software delivery environments, QA reporting is expected to do more than summarize test results—it must provide accurate QA traceability, clear, real-time insight into quality, risk, and release readiness.
+Yet many organizations struggle with...

 by Ana Serrano | Mar 17, 2026 | QA Strategy